How to Change Your Toyota Prius Battery_copy

 Addressing Common Myths Associated with the Toyota Prius

 At Maxat Hybrid Repair, we go aim to educate our customers regarding the true facts of hybrid vehicles.
-From cost effective repairs to common issues to look for, we aim to help each and every potential customer by revealing the facts behind hybrids.
+From cost-effective repairs to common issues to look for, we aim to help each and every potential customer by revealing the facts behind hybrids.
 With this goal in mind, we would like to clear the air on some common myths on the Toyota Prius that would convince a buyer whether purchasing a Prius is the best or worst decision of their lives.

 “Prius batteries don’t last long and the car is useless once the battery dies.”

 The reason this myth has become so common over the years is due to the battery problems associated with the early 2000s models of the Prius.
-Owners of these early models may have had to replace the battery pack due to its smaller size and shorter lifespan, but Toyota has since addressed the battery issue in later models of the Prius.
+Owners of these early models may have had to replace the battery pack due to its smaller size and a shorter lifespan, but Toyota has since addressed the battery issue in later models of the Prius.
 By 2004, the Prius had become the ultra-reliable vehicle you see today.
 These batteries tend to last over ten years, but this can vary on vehicle usage.

 “Prius batteries cost thousands to replace and ruin the value of the car.”